tigressbailey/tigressbailey.github.io/_posts/2018-12-29-legit-scripts-for-the-servers.markdown

 exit
 ```

-You will be back to the root.
+Will be back to the root user.

 ### sudo user access to visit file